Sudomeapizza/School-Programs/README.md

-This is my home page!!  :D
+This is a project that I made at school in my computer science class.